kaliber5/ember-cli-yadda-opinionated/README.md

 * `triggerKeyByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
 Will crash if found more than one element or no elements.
 * `mouseEnterByLabel(label)` -- triggers the `mouseenter` event on the element.
 Will crash if found more than one element or no elements.
 * `mouseLeaveByLabel(label)` -- triggers the `mouseleave` event on the element.
 Will crash if found more than one element or no elements.
-* `findRadioForLabelWithText(label, text)` -- finds a radio input on the page by searching for a label element with given text, then looking up a radio that corresponds to the label.
+* `findInputForLabelWithText(text, parent)` -- finds an input on the page by searching for a label element with given text, then looking up an input that corresponds to the label.
+Parent is optional.
 * `findSelfOrChild(element, htmlClass)`: accepts a DOM element and an HTML class.
 Returns either the element or the first matching child.
 * `powerSelectFindTrigger(triggerOrSelector)` - find a power select inside given element or selector (including self).
 * `powerSelectFindDropdown(trigger)` - find a dropdown containing a list of options options corresponding to a given trigger.